 I don’t know how we my folks knew them, or what their daddy did for a living, but for lunch every, we had beans and corn bread.
 I can still smell how the aroma of those beans filled the house as the noon hour approached…and now, you can too.

-Overnight, soak 1 lb dry pinto beans with a tablespoon of salt; enough to cover them; about an inch or so.
+Overnight, soak 1 lb dry pinto beans with a tablespoon of salt; enough water to cover them; about an inch or so.
 The more beans, the more water.
 They will still soak up water as they cook, so keep an eye on the water level.

 After 12 hours, drain and rinse well, and place in crock pot with again, enough water to just cover them.

 I use a half pound of bacon, thick or thin your choice, sliced into half inch wide pieces.
 Cook them in a skillet over medium heat until a lot of fat is rendered, and the bacon is just starting to brown and add it to the beans.
 Stir in gently.

 Start timing after your beans begin to simmer, and simmer for four hours.
 Avoid stirring after this as it can break up your beans and cause them to split.

 If you have to add water to boiling beans, be sure your additional water is boiling too, or it will cause beans to split, and take a seemingly endless period of time before returning to boil.

 Salt your beans as you serve them, not while cooking.